You'll own nothing and be happy: Contemporary reaction

 In 2017, a writer for The Independent described Auken's essay as being in line with the principles of the sharing economy, noting that the United Kingdom already had online services to allow users to share property, storage space, cars, designer apparel, tools, and other expensive items.
-A cofounder of Fat Lama, a rental web site, observed that people who buy expensive items like DSLR cameras and drones opt for more expensive, higher-end models so that they can rent them out to recoup their costs.
+A cofounder of Fat Llama, a rental web site, observed that people who buy expensive items like DSLR cameras and drones opt for more expensive, higher-end models so that they can rent them out to recoup their costs.

 Also in 2017, a commentator for European Digital Rights (EDRi) described Auken's article as "chilling" and "dystopian".
 EDRi criticized Auken's vision of centralized property ownership as a "benevolent dictatorship".

 Reaction during COVID pandemic

 Although Auken's essay was published more than three years before the COVID-19 pandemic, the phrase gained currency among critics of the WEF after the organization announced the Great Reset initiative for global economic recovery after the pandemic.
-In 2023, a National Review columnist wrote, referring to the WEF, "Very few of us see owning our own homes, owning our own cars, and owning our own clothes as a major problem to be solved, the sort of crisis that requires Danish legislators and global business elites to gather and come up with a plan to rescue us."
+In 2023, Jim Geraghty wrote in National Review, referring to the WEF, "Very few of us see owning our own homes, owning our own cars, and owning our own clothes as a major problem to be solved, the sort of crisis that requires Danish legislators and global business elites to gather and come up with a plan to rescue us."

-Adrian Monck, the WEF's managing director, traced the phrase's mimetic origin to a post by "an anonymous antisemitic account on the image board 4chan" entitled "Own nothing, be happy — The Jew World Order 2030".
-The phrase started to spread on extremist forums on the Internet before mainstream news providers like Fox News and Sky News Australia, and popular content creators like Russell Brand, shared it with their audiences.
+Adrian Monck, the WEF's managing director, traced the phrase's mimetic origin to a 4chan post, the content of which he described as "Own nothing, be happy — The New World Order 2030".
+According to him, during the pandemic far-right groups and individuals started pushing the phrase on 4chan and its /pol/ board to promote a conspiracy theory, according to which the pandemic was "orchestrated" by the WEF "to take control of the global economy"; the phrase became viral and spread by such resources as Fox News and Sky News Australia, and popular content creators like Russell Brand shared it with their audiences.
 Monck said that the WEF removed all media related to Auken's essay from its web site "because of the online abuse and threats she had faced."
+In an interview with CBC News, Monck blamed state-sponsored disinformation campaigns and antisemitic canards for the spread of false conspiracy theories concerning the WEF.

-A Reuters fact check noted that false claims about the WEF have been conflated with criticism of the United Nations' Sustainable Development Goals, which include a goal making property ownership available to all by 2030.
+A Reuters fact check noted that claims about the WEF have been conflated with criticism of the United Nations' Sustainable Development Goals, which does not currently have "property ownership for all by 2030" as a stated goal.